Chip 'n Dale: Rescue Rangers (TV series): International (Region 2)

 In the United Kingdom, Disney released one Region 2 volume in 2007, titled Chip 'n Dale - Rescue Rangers - First Collection.
-Despite the set being similar to the US version, it contained only 20 episodes, while having 6 language tracks: English, French, Dutch, German, Spanish and Italian.
+Despite the set being similar to the US version, it contained only 20 episodes, while having 6 language tracks: English, French, Italian, German, Spanish and Dutch.
 Several other similar releases were then made to other countries, but only going up to episode #20.
 On December 5, 2012, a second DVD set of the series was released in the UK, but as a Region 2 version of Volume 2, titled Chip 'n Dale Rescue Rangers Season 2.
 Unlike the first DVD set, this 3-disc set includes a Fastplay mode and only two language tracks: English and German, but subtitles have not been added.
 As of yet, there are no announced plans to release the rest of the series, or the seven episodes missing between the first two sets.